onc-healthit/API-102/docs/g10-criterion.md

 - No additional clarifications.

-*Additional Clarifications*:
+*Additional Clarifications to the (g)(10) CCG:*

 - The scope of data available in the data responses defined in § 170.315(g)(10)(i) must be supported for searches for multiple patients via the supported search operations finalized in § 170.315(g)(10)(ii).
-- The HL7 FHIR Bulk Data Access (Flat FHIR) (v1.0.0: STU 1) implementation specification adopted in § 170.215(a)(4) includes mandatory support for the “group-export” “OperationDefinition.”
+- The HL7 FHIR Bulk Data Access (Flat FHIR) (v1.0.0: STU 1) implementation specification adopted in § 170.215(a)(4) includes mandatory support for the “group-export” "OperationDefinition."

 ### Application Registration - § 170.315(g)(10)(iii)
 **Regulation text**: (iii) Application registration.
 Enable an application to register with the Health IT Module's “authorization server.”